yzmar4real/networkmonitoring/README.md

 ## Step 2 - Defining the Testbed for devices to be audited

 1. Edit genie.yml file to include parameters for your devices.
-It is usually advisable to start from the Core device outbound.
+It is usually advisable to target the device with the most outbound interface.

-Note that you can update the list of devices based on your cdp discovery and rerun the script for maximum reach.

 ## Step 3 - Executing the Script